-This Order is issued to align the County of Los Angeles (County) with State Executive Orders and State Health Officer Orders that support the phased reopening of the California Pandemic Resilience Roadmap.
+This Order is issued to align the County of Los Angeles (County) with State Executive Orders and State Health Officer Orders.
 This Order will be revised in the future to reflect the State Executive Orders and State Public Health Officer Orders and guidance that progressively designate sectors, businesses, establishments, or activities that may reopen with certain modifications, based on health and safety needs and at a pace designed to protect health and safety, and that may also progressively close specific activities and business sectors based on increases in daily reported COVID-19 cases, hospitalizations, and the testing positivity rates.
 Should local COVID-19 conditions warrant, the Health Officer may, after consultation with the Board of Supervisors, issue Orders that are more restrictive than those of the State Public Health Officer.
 Changes from the previous Order are highlighted.